Microbiology, serology, and virology in clinical samples; submission forms

 Submission and packaging

 Clinical microbiology samples are accepted only from physicians, health clinics, and district health departments.
-Applicable samples from Public Health Districts must also be accompanied by a completed Client Billing Form.
 Samples must be received in the appropriate packaging.
 There are also Federal Guidelines related to the proper containment and transport of certain types of samples.
 Below are resources for packaging Category A and Category B specimens.

 - CDC Packaging and Shipping Division 6.2 Materials Course (free, online)